1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.2.md

  - Adhesion, the polarity of water allows water to stick to other substances
 	 - Capillar action is caused by the combination of adhesiona dn cohesion
 	 - The universal solvent
-		 - Polar attraction allows ater to form spher
+		 - Polar attraction allows ater to form sphers around solutes
 #### Transpiration of water
  - water is continually evaporating from the leave cells exposed to air
  - This provides evaportive cooling and nutrient uptake(water has high energy to evaporate)